 Many commentators of this tax case have been surprised at HMRC’s decision being overturned on appeal.
 It should be noted that the First Tier Tribunal, who upheld Mr Ali’s appeal against HMRC’s decision, drew upon the same precedents set in case law to arrive at their decision that HMRC would have used to disagree with Mr Ali in the first place.
 This tax case highlights the fact that the non-existence of a clear set of rules as to how to tax a day trader’s profits and losses has caused even HMRC to make a decision that didn’t hold up and which was eventually overturned by the First Tier Tribunal.
 The diversity of a day trader’s activities does not lend itself to a one-size-fits-all approach to determining the tax treatment of day trading profits and losses.
 Whilst others have considered the outcome of this tax case surprising, I find it of no surprise at all.
 Whether a day trader should be classed as a private investor or whether he or she is self-employed and, therefore, “trading” is a question not easily answered.

 The outcome for Mr Ali was eventually favourable.
-However, had Mr Ali presented the facts of his day trading activities to HMRC, citing relevant case law, prior to submitting his first tax return which changed his status from investing to trading; then Mr Ali may well have avoided years of disagreements with HMRC.
-When presented with the facts of Mr Ali’s day trading activities and being asked, before the event, what the tax treatment of profits and losses earned from Mr Ali’s intend activity would be, HMRC may well have come to the same conclusion that the First Tier Tribunal came to years later.
+However, had Mr Ali presented HMRC with the facts of his day trading activities and cited relevant case law, when HMRC first disagreed with him, HMRC may well have come to the same conclusion that the First Tier Tribunal came to years later.
+Mr Ali may well have avoided years of disagreements with HMRC.
 Mr Ali eventually got a ruling in his favour in 2015.
 HMRC made their original decision disagreeing with Mr Ali’s tax returns in 2012 and were claiming penalties and additional taxes from the tax year 2006/07.
 A relationship with HMRC of this nature is something I think we’d all like to avoid.

 When it comes to HMRC I don’t accord with the adage that “It’s easier to ask forgiveness than it is to get permission”.
 When your hard earned money is at stake and HMRC are in the mix, I think that it’s always better to ask permission.
 If your day trading activities are more than just a hobby or you treat your day trading activities as an occupation, then it would be prudent to consider how HMRC views your day trading profits and losses.
 For day traders wondering what impact this tax case has on them, Decipher Tax advisers are here to help.